Black holes in Einstein-Maxwell Theory: Introduction

-\V The first theorem, proven in Section \ref{Compactifications}, confirms the well-known fact that conformal extendibility is indeed a frequent property --- conformal extensions exist for the maximal Cauchy developments of every initial value contained in the open neighborhoods of the Euclidean metric $e_4$ considered in Zipser's PhD thesis \cite{nZ} where admissible initial values (henceforth called {\em Zipser-asymptotically flat}, for details see Section \ref{Compactifications}) are defined via weighted Sobolev spaces.
+\V The first main theorem, proven in Section \ref{Compactifications}, confirms the well-known fact that conformal extendibility is indeed a frequent property --- conformal extensions exist for the maximal Cauchy developments of every initial value contained in the open neighborhoods of the Euclidean metric $e_3$ considered in Zipser's PhD thesis \cite{nZ} where admissible initial values (henceforth called {\em Zipser-asymptotically flat}, for details see Section \ref{Compactifications}) are defined via weighted Sobolev spaces.
+In Section \ref{Compactifications} we show, starting from Zipser's result, by considering induced values on hyperboloidal slices in an appropriate gauge: